guardian/actions-source-analysis/README.md

 ```

+For a working example, see the [test-source-project](https://github.com/guardian/test-source-project) repository.

 ## Component Usage

 This part of the action uses [react-scanner](https://github.com/moroshko/react-scanner) to discover which Source components have been used, how many times and what props are utilised.
 The results are written out to the `.source/output/component-usage.json` file.